-We encourage you to contact IDX with any questions and to enroll in free identity protection services by calling 833-905-3226 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-IDX representatives are available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is March 3, 2021.
+We encourage you to contact IDX with any questions and to enroll in free identity protection services by calling 1-800-939-4170 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
+IDX representatives are available Monday through Friday from 9:00 AM - 9:00 PM Eastern Time.
+Please note the deadline to enroll is November 12, 2021.

 Again, at this time, there is no evidence that your information has been misused.
 However, we encourage you to take full advantage of this service offering.
-IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.